Naris167/CCTV_Backend_V2/README.md

 # Storage Settings
-save_path = "./images/"          # Directory path to save images when 'save_to_db' is set to False save_to_db = False               # Set to True to save images to the database
+save_path = "./images/"          # Directory path to save images when 'save_to_db' is set to False save_to_db = True               # Set to True to save images to the database

 # Image Quality Settings
 img_size = 5120                  # Minimum acceptable image size in bytes (images smaller than this will be skipped)

 # Mode Settings
-multi_threading = False          # Enable multi-threading for scraping (recommended for >3-4 images per camera) refresh_interval = 100           # Number of images scraped before refreshing the session ID (applicable in sequential mode)
+multi_threading = True          # Enable multi-threading for scraping (recommended for >3-4 images per camera) refresh_interval = 100           # Number of images scraped before refreshing the session ID (applicable in sequential mode)

 # Multi-threading Settings
-max_workers = 2                  # Maximum number of concurrent connections to scrape images (applicable in multi-threading mode)
+max_workers = 20                  # Maximum number of concurrent connections to scrape images (applicable in multi-threading mode)
 ```

 > **Warning:** ⚠️